 The planned experimental study is relatively well-supported by the existing infrastructure.
 In year 2020 due to the ISSP UL Infrastructure project, a new, state-of-the-art experimental dosimetric system was obtained, Lexsyg Research TL/OSL reader (Freiberg Instruments, Germany), which enables TL and OSL measurements after X-ray and beta-ray irradiation.
 Its capabilities are further enhanced by a self-made accessory, allowing an additional sample irradiation UV light.
-The TL, OSL and radioluminescence signals can be spectrally analysed using an additional spectrometer and CCD camera.
-Development of the OSL experimental setup is planned using LED sources of different wavelengths.
+The TL, OSL and radioluminescence signals can be spectrally analyzed using an additional spectrometer and CCD camera.
 Additionally, the dosimetric studies are complemented by photoluminescence emission and excitation spectra measurements.
-Therefore, there is a need to enhance the experimental basis for the PL/TL spectral measurements by acquisition of Andor Spectrograph Kymera with 4 gratings, with ICCD IStar 320 and accessories), and closed cycle cryostat (5.5- 800 K) for optical spectroscopy.

-- Development of Al2O3 and AlN-based dosimetric materials in the form of ceramics using mainly the OSL method. - TL/OSL Investigation of wide band-gap dielectrics, including oxides single crystals, polycrystals, powders and ceramics, optical glass fibres for application in medicine, radiation safety, environment, industry, space flights placing the main emphasis on material study for UV light dosimetry.

-Future development of the TL/OSL measurement equipment is planned in the following directions: - upgrade of the Lexsyg research TL/OSL reader for irradiation with a UV light source (UV lasers, Deuterium lamp), using the optical lightguides; - upgrade of the Lexsyg research TL/OSL reader software; - development of the OSL experimental setup using LED sources of different wavelengths; -upgrade of the set-up for PL/TL spectral measurements with a new spectrograph and CCD camera; - upgrade of the Lexsyg research TL/OSL reader by installing a Peltier cooling element in the device, thus enabling TL/OSL measurements at temperatures below RT (beginning from -50 C).
+- Investigation of Al2O3 dosimetric material in the form of transparent ceramics, synthesized from nanoparticles - Study of ways to decrease room temperature signal fading in AlN-based dosimetric materials by doping-induced deep trap creation, and, alternatively, by modifying the band gap via addition of Ga component - Exploring the luminescence properties and the related charge-carrier recombination processes in LiGaO2 and of the suitability of this material for TL and/or OSL dosimetry. - TL/OSL Investigation of wide band-gap dielectrics, including oxides single crystals, polycrystals, powders and ceramics, for application in medicine, radiation safety, environment, industry, placing the main emphasis on material study for UV light dosimetry. - Future development of the TL/OSL measurement equipment is planned in the following directions: - upgrade of the Lexsyg research TL/OSL reader for irradiation with a UV light source (UV lasers, Deuterium lamp), using the optical lightguides; - upgrade of the Lexsyg research TL/OSL reader software; - development of the OSL experimental setup using LED sources of different wavelengths.